 Flagship and brand-defining products

-Your top 20 products usually generate 60 to 80 percent of revenue.
+A small set of your products usually generates the large majority of revenue.
 These pages deserve human attention.
-A skilled writer understands why a specific cycling jersey matters to a specific rider, weaves in the brand story, and writes the kind of sentence that makes someone add to cart.
+A skilled writer understands why a specific item matters to a specific buyer, weaves in the brand story, and writes the kind of sentence that makes someone add to cart.
 AI produces competent copy here.
 Humans produce memorable copy.

 Storytelling and founder-led brands

-Content managers ask this constantly.
-Both models write well.
+Content managers ask about this constantly.
+Both leading approaches write well.
 The differences matter at scale.

-In practice, teams writing short descriptions at massive volume lean toward ChatGPT for speed and ecosystem support.
-Teams protecting a distinctive brand voice across 1,000 to 10,000 SKUs tend to prefer Claude because the output needs less editing.
-Many mature ecommerce teams use both, routing different catalog segments to different models.
+In practice, teams writing short descriptions at high volume lean toward the faster option for speed and ecosystem support.
+Teams protecting a distinctive brand voice across a large catalog tend to prefer the more consistent option because the output needs less editing.
+Many mature teams use both, routing different catalog segments to different models.

 A practical workflow looks like this.